Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 Moving Forward: Where Do We Go From Here?

-Though the vote did not go how we had anticipated, it’s important to acknowledge that we will have a project and we will continue to champion South Bay transit.
-We acknowledge that without our hard work and movement building to call for rail to the South Bay, there was a chance that the project could have been No Build and the FEIR not certified.
-Mayor Butts seemed headed in this direction initially.
-Supervisors Hahn and Mitchell understand the need for rail to the South Bay.
-This vote will advance FEIR certification, so it’s important that moving forward all stakeholders have a seat at the table to make the project happen and chart a path forward.
-We refuse to be cut out of the conversation as we were with this motion.
+Though the vote took a completely different turn, it’s important to acknowledge that we have a project and we will continue to champion South Bay transit.
+Without our hard work and movement-building to call for rail to the South Bay, there was a chance the project could have been No Build and the FEIR not certified.
+Mayor Butts seemed headed in this direction.
+Supervisors Hahn and Mitchell know we need rail to the South Bay.
+This vote advances FEIR certification, so it’s important that moving forward all stakeholders have a seat at the table to chart a path forward.
+We intend to remain in the conversation.

-We will always maintain our support for the right-of-way.
-Hawthorne is not the project we fought for 3 years to secure, but if it is deliverable and moves forward, we must see greater mobility benefits.
-This project can take much longer and cost far more, and still risk cancellation, so what happens next matters.
+We will always stand by the merits of the Hybrid LPA and ROW.
+Hawthorne is not the project we fought for but if it proves deliverable and moves forward, we call for greater mobility, safety, and accessibility benefits.
+This project will take much longer and cost far more, and can still risk cancellation, so what happens next matters.

-First, we will hold our public officials accountable to a higher standard of transparency and to their promise to advance rail and bring the K Line Southern Extension to Torrance to life.
-If you are concerned with the sudden switch of alignment, disregard for transparency and the public process, and the precedent it sets for future votes, we encourage you to express your disappointment to Board Members and city councils and to submit letters to the editor in local papers.
-Now is the time to share your thoughts publicly.
+First, we will hold our public officials accountable to a higher standard of transparency and to their promise to bring the K Line Southern Extension to Torrance to life.
+If you are concerned with the sudden switch of alignment, disregard for transparency and the public process, and the precedent it sets for future votes, we encourage you to express your disappointment to Board Members and city councils and submit letters to the editor in local papers.

 Questions remain:

-• What kind of precedent is set when the Board can reverse an alignment decision and force years of delay at the eleventh hour of FEIR certification?
+What kind of precedent is set when the Board can reverse an alignment decision and force years of delay at the eleventh hour of FEIR certification?
+How much wasted time and public funds does this represent?

-• Why was staff analysis and the FEIR for the Hybrid LPA pushed aside for Hawthorne with no new objective evidence?
+Why was staff analysis and the FEIR for the Hybrid LPA pushed aside for Hawthorne with no new objective evidence?
+How often has the Board ever voted against staff’s recommendation?

-• Why was zero outreach done in the City of Torrance and business community on the motion despite being significant stakeholders and being directly affected by Hawthorne?
+Why was zero outreach done on the motion with the City of Torrance and its residents, businesses, or community groups despite being significant stakeholders and being directly affected by Hawthorne?

-Supervisor Mitchell, as well as the Redondo Beach City Council, say they are committed to expediting approvals and seeking funding for the K Line Extension to Torrance.
-They have promised to advocate for further funding for the project, including with the Measure M Decennial Review, an important opportunity.
-We encourage Metro Staff, Supervisor Hahn, Mayor Butts, City of Lawndale, City of Redondo Beach, City of Torrance, and the South Bay Cities COG to work together to champion project completion.
-We will hold all parties to a high standard of transparency in decision-making, collaboration, and coordination across agencies and cities.
+Supervisor Mitchell, as well as the Redondo Beach City Council, say they are committed to expediting approvals and funding for the K Line Extension to Torrance.
+They have an opportunity during the Measure M Decennial Review to shift highway funds to this project, which may provide its best pathway to funding.
+We urge Metro Staff, Supervisor Hahn, Mayor Butts, City of Lawndale, City of Redondo Beach, City of Torrance, and the South Bay Cities COG to work together to champion project completion.
+We will hold all parties to a high standard of transparency in decision-making, collaboration, and coordination.

-Second, we encourage our community to be involved with first-last mile planning for this project, to ensure it improves mobility across the South Bay.
-If Hawthorne is to be built, it includes a Redondo Beach station next to the South Bay Galleria and Hawthorne Blvd.
+Second, we encourage our community to be involved with first-last mile planning for this project, to ensure it improves mobility for the South Bay.
+If Hawthorne is to be built, it will include a Redondo Beach station next to the South Bay Galleria and in the median of Hawthorne Blvd.

-• We will need an elevated pedestrian crossing, pick-up and drop-off areas, parking, restrooms, and a shuttle and/or bike lane to connect to the Redondo Beach Transit Center.
+Mobility elements are needed such as an elevated pedestrian crossing, pick-up and drop-off areas, parking, restrooms, and a shuttle and bike lane to connect to the Redondo Beach Transit Center.

-Here, we call in our neighbors who fought so hard to oppose the ROW/LPA and pass the Hawthorne Motion.
-We ask them to fight equally hard to secure funding and approvals to ensure the project is built.
+Here, we call in our neighbors who fought so hard to oppose the ROW and advocated for Hawthorne.
+We ask them to fight equally hard to secure funding and approvals for the project to be built.

-• At Torrance Transit Center, first-last mile planning should include bus lanes and protected bike lanes to Downtown Torrance and the Civic Center.
+At Torrance Transit Center, first-last mile planning can bring bus lanes and protected bike lanes to Downtown Torrance and the Civic Center.
+Again, Torrance has to be on board.

-• Pedestrian and mobility infrastructure must be prioritized so surrounding communities can safely access stations.
+Pedestrian and mobility infrastructure, designated bus and bike lanes, must be prioritized so surrounding communities can safely reach future stations.

 South Bay Forward has been steadfast in our support for the C/K Line Extension to Torrance, and this is grounded in our belief that good transit benefits our entire community.
 As always, we remain committed to making sure you know where and when you can best support this fight for our community.